Background pattern

 Pregnancy, breastfeeding, and fertility

-If you are pregnant or breastfeeding, or think you may be pregnant, consult your doctor or pharmacist before receiving a supply of this medication.
-If you are given Nyxoid while pregnant or breastfeeding, your baby should remain under close supervision.
+If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.
+If you are given Nyxoid while pregnant or breastfeeding, your baby should be kept under close supervision.

-After taking this medication, you should not drive, operate machinery, or engage in other activities that require physical or mental effort for at least 24 hours, as the effects of opioids may return.
+After taking this medicine, do not drive, use machines, or engage in other activities that require physical or mental effort for at least 24 hours, as the effect of the opioids may return.

 Nyxoid contains sodium